DFE-Digital/polis-whitelabel/client-admin/src/content/cookies.md

 Cookies are small files saved on your phone, tablet or computer when you visit a website.

-We use cookies to make [YOUR WEBSITE HERE] work.
+We use cookies to make pol.is work.

 ## Essential cookies